 SESSION 2

 12.00: EITHER: 2.1 Planning a promotional campaign for languages Catherine Ames and Kate Melhorn share their experiences, incl. an amazing ‘Careers’ Fair’.
-David Blow
+David Blow on Progress 8 consultation and its implications for ML

 OR: 2.2 Good practice and ideas for Primary and KS3 transition: Nadine Chadier, Miriam Paridjanian, Rachel Heer and Lena Marg share an exciting MFL mentoring project in Wales, running an after-school club in world languages and implementing a Y6 project to lead into Y7